 Arguably, one of the biggest challenges facing adoption of mobile payments can be summed up in two words: awareness and incentives.
-Incentives will drive awareness.
+Incentives will drive brand awareness.

 A 2012 study by Accenture found that 41% of North American smart phone users were unaware that their phones could make payments.
 I checked my phone and guess what, I can make payments.
 Thanks Accenture!
 Another 37% have not made mobile payments because of the convenience of the current payment method.
 Hmmm, I wonder if they mean swiping a debit or credit card because they’re right, it really isn’t that much trouble to swipe a card or better yet, have the cashier swipe it for you.